Kyrgyz Funeral Traditions

 A striking part of Kyrgyz mourning traditions is that the closest ones often have little time to grieve.
 With a constant flow of guests to serve, what is meant to be a source of support can sometimes feel more like an obligation to focus on hosting rather than personal mourning.

-The family should let the dead go with respect, therefore following the funeral traditions requires generous sums of money, with the cow and horse being the largest expenses in the southern region of Kyrgyzstan the bulb is sacrificed instead of a horse.
+The family should let the dead go with respect, therefore following the funeral traditions requires generous sums of money, where the animals sacrificed form the largest expenses.

 Learn more about Kyrgyz Culture